Intexcloud/Intexcloud/README.md

 ## About Me

 - 💼 Aspiring Data Analyst
-- 🎓 I’m currently Pursuing Bachelors in information system
+- 🎓 I’m currently Pursuing Bachelor's in Information System
 - 📫 How to reach me: sandyaprlynto@gmail.com

 ## 🖥 Skills